matrix-org/synapse/docs/admin_api/rooms.md

 * `total_rooms` - The total number of rooms this query can return.
 Using this and `offset`, you have enough information to know the current progression through the list.
-* `next_token` - If this field is present, we know that there are potentially more rooms on the server that did not all fit into this response.
+* `next_batch` - If this field is present, we know that there are potentially more rooms on the server that did not all fit into this response.
-                 We can use `next_token` to get the "next page" of results.
-To do so, simply repeat your request, setting the `from` parameter to the value of `next_token`.
+                 We can use `next_batch` to get the "next page" of results.
+To do so, simply repeat your request, setting the `from` parameter to the value of `next_batch`.
+* `prev_batch` - If this field is present, it is possible to paginate backwards.
+                 Use `prev_batch` for the `from` value in the next request to get the "previous page" of results.

 ## Usage